marcelstoltz00/Photosyntech/README.md

 ## 🌱 Key Features

 *   **Plant Management:** Track and manage a virtual collection of plants.
-*   **Growth Simulation:** Watch your plants grow, change, and react based on care routines.
+*   **Growth Simulation:** Watch your plants grow, change and react based on care routines.
 *   **Design Pattern Showcase:** A practical C++ demonstration of 12 different GoF design patterns.

 ## 🚀 Quick Start